folio-org/stripes-experiments/stripes-core/OVERVIEW.md

   older version of JavaScript that runs in more browsers.
 The way Webpack does this is with "handlers".
 A Webpack handler is a piece of code invoked by Webpack when it's compiling a set of resources down into static assets.
-Handlers can also be explicitly invokes, as we will see later.
+Handlers can also be explicitly invoked, as we will see later.

 * When the `stripes-core` module is compiled: